apiacademy/2016-04-qcon-sao-paulo/README.md

 ​In this full-day workshop Mike Amundsen and Eder Ignatowicz describe a clear methodology for designing Web APIs, based on his book "RESTful Web APIs", that allows you to map key aspects of your business model into a usable, scalable, and flexible interface that will reach your goals while creating a compelling API for both server and client developers.

-​Attendees will review business use cases, translate them into a list of concrete data and action identifiers, create clear workflow diagrams, and a usable set of API documentation.
-At the end of the workshop, you'll have a completed API design ready to pass along to client and server programmers to implement.
+​Attendees will first review business use cases, translate them into a list of concrete data and action identifiers, create clear workflow diagrams, and a usable set of API documentation.
+Then, armed with a details API Design document, attendees will work through a servies of coding exercises based on the *DORR Implementation Model* (Data, Objects, Resources, Representations).
+At the end of the workshop, you'll have a completed API designed, coded, and deployed -- up and running.

 ​Whether you are looking to implement a private, partner, or public API, these principles will help you focus on the right metrics and design goals to create a successful API.